wzeng96/2021CodingCamp/README.md

 ### Working Environment:
 We will rely on GitHub and Slack for communication throughout this course.
-Our GitHub site is: https://github.com/ncats/2021CodingCamp
+Our GitHub site is: https://github.com/ncats/2021CodingCamp Our Slack Channel is on the NCATS instance and is called: 2021_summercodingcamp

 Instructions on how to communicate via GitHub and Slack will be provided in the introductory lectures.